-The Company and Selling Shareholders have granted to the Underwriters an option exercisable during a 30-day period after the date of this Prospectus to purchase up to an aggregate of 420,000 additional shares at the same price per share as the Company and Selling Shareholders receive for the 2,800,000 shares which the Underwriters have agreed to purchase from the Company and Selling Shareholders, for the sole purpose of covering over-allotments, if any.
+The Selling Shareholders have granted to the Underwriters an option exercisable during a 30-day period after the date of this Prospectus to purchase up to an aggregate of 345,000 additional shares at the same price per share as the Selling Shareholders receive for the 600,000 shares which the Underwriters have agreed to purchase from the Selling Shareholders, for the sole purpose of covering over-allotments, if any.
 To the extent that the Underwriters exercise such option, each Underwriter will be committed, subject to certain conditions, to purchase a number of the additional shares of Common Stock proportionate to each Underwriter's initial commitment.

 The Company has agreed to grant to the Representatives and their designees warrants (the "Representatives' Warrants") to purchase up to 100,000 shares of Common Stock for a period of five years from the date of this Prospectus (the "Warrant Exercise Term") at 110% of the initial public offering price.
-The Representatives' Warrants are not exercisable until one year from the date of this Prospectus and may not be transferred for one year from the date of this Prospectus, except to the officers, employees, affiliates, partners and shareholders of the Representatives.
-The Representatives' Warrants will bear appropriate legends indicating the restrictions on transferability.
+The Representatives' Warrants may not be transferred for one year from the date of this Prospectus, except to the officers, employees, affiliates, partners and shareholders of the Representatives.
 During the Warrant Exercise Term, the holders of the Representatives' Warrants are given the opportunity to profit from a rise in the market price of the Common Stock.
 Any profit realized by the Representatives on the sale of the Representatives' Warrants or the underlying shares of Common Stock may be deemed additional underwriting compensation.